paulohenriquevn/aws-solutions-architect/README.md

 **Fonte:** Arquivo exam_formatted-138-250.txt&#8203;:contentReference[oaicite:0]{index=0}.

 ### Question #176

-**Texto original:**
-An application runs on Amazon EC2 instances in private subnets.
-The application needs to access an Amazon DynamoDB table.
-What is the MOST secure way to access the table while ensuring that the traffic does not leave the AWS network?

-**Tradução:**
 Uma aplicação é executada em instâncias Amazon EC2 em sub-redes privadas.
 A aplicação precisa acessar uma tabela Amazon DynamoDB.
 Qual é a forma MAIS segura de acessar a tabela garantindo que o tráfego não saia da rede AWS?